-Collapsing Article to a single line in order to simplify the view.
+- Collapsing Article to a single line in order to simplify the view.

-- Enabling the Bilingual hide feature, which allows for certain content to be hidden in the second language of a bilingual Documents.
+- Enabling the Dual Language hide feature, which allows for certain content to be hidden in the second language of a Dual Language documents.

 - Activating the “Own Clause” feature which permits users to add their own Paragraphs to the Article.

 - Adding Help text under the Help tab which lets the template designer add Help text attached to a Clause aspect to guide users generating a Smart Document from the template.
 In Document Editor, the Help text can be displayed by clicking on a question mark symbol on the right side of a Clause.

 Article is a special type of Clause that could have only its title from which Legito will automatically generate a system name for the article.
 Elements cannot be currently inserted directly to Article, but you can of course insert Paragraphs.